ShawhinT/rlvr-hdfs-classification/README.md

 # RLVR for HDFS Classification

-Example code for fine-tuning o4-mini to do analomy detection of HDFS logs using RLVR.
+Example code for fine-tuning o4-mini to do analomy detection of HDFS logs using Reinforcement Learning from Verifiable Rewards (RLVR).

 **Resources:**
 - [Video Explainer]